shliamin/Genome-Assembler/README.md

 ## SAM Files and Visualization of Mappings

-For the list of mapping reads that you output in the last task, there is also a standard format in bioinformatics: The Sequence Alignment/Map Format, or SAM.
+For the list of mapping reads that we output in the last task, there is also a standard format in bioinformatics: The Sequence Alignment/Map Format, or SAM.
 It contains information about the reference sequence used in a mapping as well as the mapping reads.
 You can find the complete format specification with all possible additional information at the given link; we use only a minimal version.
 An example SAM file can be found at data/minimapping.sam.

 The SAM format is line-based, with each line containing one or more tab-separated entries.